 - Professionalism is a must.
 You must respect your adviser and your fellow classmates.
-You must be open to learn and be receptive to criticism. - By signing up for this class, the student grants La Voz News permission in perpetuity to use any material produced for this class in print, online, on its website, in social media or to promote the student news media or the Journalism Program anytime.
-This includes all material created for this class (published or unpublished). - La Voz reserves the right to use your name and your pictures online, in print, on social media, in advertisements, etc., now and/or in the future. - Your contact information will be distributed among your fellow classmates, editors and La Voz contributors. - You have no right to manipulate, modify or take down posted/published work on any La Voz platforms. - Anyone not enrolled in the class is not allowed in the classroom. - All material for publication runs first in La Voz News (print or online) before any other publications. - Assignments MUST be assigned or pre-approved by the editor-in-chief, managing editor section editors and/or the adviser in some cases.
+You must be open to learn and be receptive to criticism. - By signing up for this class, the student grants La Voz News permission in perpetuity to use any material produced for this class in any form -- print, online, on its website, in social media or to promote the student news media or the Journalism Program anytime.
+This includes all material created for this class (published, unpublished, tutorial, etc.). - La Voz reserves the right to use your name and your pictures online, in print, on social media, in advertisements, etc., now and/or in the future. - Your contact information will be distributed among your fellow classmates, editors and La Voz freelancers and contributors. - You have no right to manipulate, modify or take down posted/published work on any La Voz platforms. - Anyone not enrolled in the class is not allowed in the classroom. - All material for publication runs first in La Voz News (print or online) before any other publications. - Assignments MUST be assigned or pre-approved by the editor-in-chief, managing editor section editors and/or the adviser in some cases.

 - The students' work is the property of La Voz.
 La Voz has unlimited right to sell or use the students' work in ads or elsewhere. - By signing up for this class, students understand, accept and agree to every policy on this syllabus.
 That covers professional conduct, plagiarism, absenteeism, copyright - everything.
 You must follow instructions. - The equipment and supplies of La Voz are used for production of the publication or related educational projects specifically approved by the adviser.
-Only La Voz students may use the facilities, equipment and supplies of the newsroom. - There are cameras and recorders to be checked out.
-Students are responsible to return the loaned items in the same good condition.
+Only La Voz students may use the facilities, equipment and supplies of the newsroom. - There are cameras, recorders, mics, laptops, etc. Students are responsible to return the loaned items in the same good condition.
 If the tools don't function well, after they are returned, or they are lost/stolen, etc., students are responsible for replacing the exact items or paying the equivalent. - The newsroom cannot be open beyond scheduled times.
 Production must be completed within that time.
 Do not ask for an extension. - As part of the requirements of this course, you need to recruit staff members by distributing flyers, doing presentations, promoting the course on social media, etc. - You are responsible for your own learning.
-Read the syllabus and the staff handbook carefully and take notes in the class. - You are required to have consistent and continuous contribution to the publication. - Your work might be viewed/critiqued/edited by anyone in this class and La Voz student publication, and the final version of assignments will be published, which is viewable by public. - If you don't have a contribution to a print issue, your name will be removed from the staff box. - Your work will be published with your legal name, stated on the roster.
+Read the syllabus and the staff handbook carefully and take notes in the class. - You are required to have consistent and continuous contribution to the publication. - Your work might be viewed/critiqued/edited by anyone in this class and La Voz student publication, and the final version of assignments will be published, which is viewable by public. - If you don't have a contribution to a print issue, your name will be removed from the staff box. - Your work will be published with your legal name, stated on the roster. - Please note: The instructor reserves the right to modify the course schedule, assignments and points.
+Students will be notified of possible schedule changes.